kneehit/Customer_Segmentation/docs/index.md

 ![](Wholesale_files/figure-markdown_github/unnamed-chunk-5-1.png)

-Even though the number of clients buying frozen products under 10,000 is much more, overall sale of fresh products is greater.
-This must be due to customers of the wholesale clients preferring to buy fresh products instead of frozen.
+Even though the number of clients buying frozen products under 10,000 is much more, overall sale of fresh products is greater. <br /> This must be due to customers of the wholesale clients preferring to buy fresh products instead of frozen.

 ``` r
 p3 <- ggplot(train,aes(Grocery)) + geom_histogram(col = "black",fill="lightgreen") +ylab("Number of Clients") + scale_x_continuous(breaks = seq(0,100000,10000)) +ylab("Number of Clients") + scale_y_continuous(breaks = seq(0,180,10)) + ylab("Number of Clients") + xlab("Annual Spending on Grocery Products") + ggtitle("Number of Clients and their Expenditure on Grocery Prdoucts")